 Is Your Advertising Suffering from Poor Performance?

 Marketers have seen a wide range of traditional advertising become less and less effective in recent years.
-Some of the reasons are obvious, while others require a little more exploration.
+Some of the reasons for the poor ad performance are obvious, while others require a little more exploration.

 Newspapers – Circulation and readership are down so there’s just not enough people seeing your advertisement.